pancakeswap/pancake-document/products/coming-soon/new-cake-pool/README.md

 Stake your CAKE and forget about it!
 The CAKE you stake in this Syrup Pool will be automatically compounded (reinvested) for you, minus a small fee (same as old Auto CAKE Syrup Pool).

+**If you have CAKE staked in flexible staking**

+* ✅ Add more CAKE to flexible staking
+* ✅ Harvest rewards any time
+* ✅ Withdraw any time (fees apply for first 72 hours, see below)
+* ✅ Convert all staked CAKE in flexible to fixed-term staking
+* ❌ Add CAKE to fixed-term staking if you have any CAKE in flexible staking
+* ❌ Convert part of the staked CAKE in flexible to fixed-term staking

 **Unstaking fee**

 * **0.1%  if you unstake (withdraw) within 72 hours.**